-Students who officially withdraw from credit/clock classes (in fall, spring, or summer) within the withdrawal deadlines listed below will receive a 100% refund for tuition, class and registration fees.
+Students who officially withdraw from credit/clock classes (in fall, spring, or summer) within the withdrawal deadlines listed below will receive a 100% refund for tuition, class AND REGISTRATION processing fees.
+Registration processing fees are non-refundable.
 Deadlines that fall on a weekend or a college holiday will advance to the next college workday except for classes fewer than 10 calendar days in length or as specified by the college.
 Calendar days include weekdays and weekends.
 Refer to individual colleges for withdrawal and refund processes.
 Never attending is not an allowable refund exemption or an excuse of the debt incurred through registration.